lmaertin/areva/README.md

 Lastly, set the output directy and click on "Finish" to finish the wizard.
 This will generate two new DARGs for each selected QADAG in your output directory.

-### Finding Optimal Jump Configurations and Mission Orders
+### Finding Optimal Transition Configurations and Mission Orders

 For this step you have to create a new .cps file first.
 After that you will use this file to analyze the system.